ja2la/Learning-Behaviors-with-Uncertain-Human-Feedback-using-Speech-Recognition/README.md

 # University project
-Project based on hlhllh project on the paper "Learning Behaviors with Uncertain Human Feedback" : https://github.com/hlhllh/Learning-Behaviors-with-Uncertain-Human-Feedback.
+Project based on hlhllh's project on the paper "Learning Behaviors with Uncertain Human Feedback" : https://github.com/hlhllh/Learning-Behaviors-with-Uncertain-Human-Feedback.

 The aim is to develop an alternative approach for the integration of a human feedback by modifying an